Coconut and Dark Chocolate Tart with Ginger Caramel (GF)

 - Sprinkles a thin layer of chopped crystallized ginger over crusts, saving about 1 tbsp for garnish.
 Pour caramel sauce over ginger, filling up to about 1/3 way to top of tart shell.
 Refrigerate until set, at least 30 minutes.

 - Place chopped chocolate into a medium sized bowl.
 In a small sauce pan, bring coconut milk to a simmer.
 Pour over chopped chocolate and wait to stir until chocolate is mostly melted.
 Stir until chocolate and coconut milk is smooth and combined.
 Very carefully pour mixture over caramel layer in crust.
+Allow tarts to rest and the chocolate ganache come to room temperature.
 Refrigerate tarts until filling is firm, at least 3 hours.

 - Remove chocolate tarts about 30 minutes to 1 hour before eating.
 Drizzle tart with any extra chocolate ganache or ginger caramel that was left over.
 Decorate top with diced crystallized ginger, toasted coconut flakes and/ or edible flowers such as pansies or rose petals.